mesosphere/dcos-commons/frameworks/cassandra/docs/limitations.md

 The DC/OS Cassandra Service must be deployed with at least 3 nodes.

-## Rack-Aware Placement

-Apache Cassandra's Rack-Aware Replication is not supported at this time.

 ## Security

 Apache Cassandra's native TLS, authentication, and authorization features are not supported at this time.